alapo/Literate-Programming/README.md

 8. Plotting using the Grammar of Graphics (ggplot)

 A copy of a typical project is shown in the `/example` folder.
 The remainder of this ReadMe is going to walk you through the installation process.
-I would recommend following along the YouTube video [here](amazon.com).
+I would recommend following along the YouTube video [here]().
+Please wait until we reach this module to start the installation process.

 # Installation
 ## Installing Required Programs